FusionAuth/fusionauth-site/site/_posts/2020-10-01-updating-crufty-php-application.md

 ## Introducing the legacy app

-The application you are planning to upgrade has an auth system, it just happens to be homegrown.
-This causes issues because it's hard to integrate with other systems, no one cares about it unless it doesn't work, and it takes time away from adding features to the app.
+The "fake" application this post will upgrade has an auth system, it just happens to be homegrown.
+This causes issues because it's hard to integrate with other systems, no one cares about auth unless it doesn't work and then they jump up and down, and care and feeding of the auth subsystem takes time away from adding features to the app.

 This application can be viewed by checking out the `insecure-legacy-app` branch.
 You can also [view it online](https://github.com/FusionAuth/fusionauth-example-php-connector/tree/insecure-legacy-app).
 Basically, there's an index page and a way to sign in and sign out.
 All the money making business logic, whether that's a way to update inventories, help customers or bill vendors, has been left as an exercise for the reader.